 Other Possible Causes for Your Bleeding

 In the situation where you notice heavy bleeding or bleeding that doesn’t go away after you treat your yeast infection and it clears up, then there may be some other possible causes for your bleeding.
 Here is a list of what some of these could be so you can take action if necessary.
-However, it’s always best to seek medical attention from a provider or clinician with DrHouse who can diagnose you properly and prescribe medication if necessary.
+However, it’s always best to seek medical attention from a healthcare provider or clinician who can diagnose you properly and prescribe medication if necessary.

 Bacterial Vaginosis (BV)